 6. Give yourself a treat.
 A treat is something special that you just give yourself.
 Unlike a reward, it doesn’t have to be earned.
 Be good to yourself by giving yourself treats “just because”.

 7. Be honest with yourself.
 This one can be harder than it seems.
 Some of us as so good at self-deception that we don’t even know we’re doing it.
 Honesty is key in all relationships and your relationship with yourself is no different.
 Clearly, you can’t love your entire messy self if you’re lying, minimizing, or making excuses.
 True self-love means taking responsibility and accountability.
+Read more about trusting yourself here.

 8. Let yourself off the hook for your mistakes and imperfections.
 You’re hard on yourself.
 You’re probably harder on yourself than anybody else.
 Cut yourself some slack and embrace your humanness.
 Mistakes are normal.
 Imperfections are part of what makes you you.
+Read more about self-forgiveness here.

 9. Work on forgiving yourself for the bigger stuff.
 Sometimes we’re holding onto bigger regrets or transgressions.
 Self-forgiveness is a process of bit by bit believing you truly did the best you could.
 Today you could do better, of course.
 Hindsight really is 20/20, which is why it’s completely unfair to judge your past self with the knowledge you have now.
 Remember: “when we know better we do better”.

 10. Accept that some people won’t like you.
 That’s right, some people don’t like you and that’s O.K.
 Don’t waste your time trying to please people who are impossible to please or people who just aren’t that important to you.
 Being yourself means you have to give up your people-pleasing ways and embrace your authentic self.
+Read more about people-pleasing here.

 11. Make fun a priority.
 Put something fun on your agenda every week.
 Don’t neglect it or cancel because you have too much work to do or your kiddo needs help with his history report.
 Just like rest, we all need fun in order to feel good.
 Don’t skimp on this important need.
+Read more about finding what’s fun for you in this article.

 12. Practice gratitude.
 Gratitude is one of the simplest ways to focus on the good in yourself and in your life.
 Try identifying 3 things you’re grateful for when you wake up every morning.
+You can try using these gratitude journal prompts to get started.

 13. Write down your successes.
 I love this self-love activity because it creates a record of your accomplishments (big and small) that you can re-read whenever you’re feeling low.
 Add to it and read your list on a daily basis for maximum benefit.

 14. Feel your feelings.
 Our feelings are an integral part of who we are.
 You can’t be an authentic person without acknowledging and feeling all of your feelings.
 Don’t shy away from the uncomfortable feelings like anger and sadness.
 If you deny them, you deny a part of yourself.
 Allow yourself to express them in a healthy, respectful way.
+Read more about feeling your feelings here.

 15. Take good care of your body.
 Good health is truly priceless.
 Give yourself the gift of feeling physically well – exercise regularly, eat healthfully, drink water, get 7-8 hours of sleep most nights, and limit alcohol or other drugs.